lake-wg/edhoc/draft-ietf-lake-edhoc.md

   |          | Payload: EDHOC message_4
   |          |
 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-coap1 title="Example of transferring EDHOC in CoAP when the Initiator is CoAP client.
-The optional message_4 is included."}
+The optional message_4 is included in this example, without which that message needs no payload."}
 {: artwork-align="center"}

 The exchange in {{fig-coap1}} protects the client identity against active attackers and the server identity against passive attackers.